 Infiniti G37 Twin Turbo Kits

-With turbos, the added power isn’t instantly available like it is with superchargers.
+Compared with a supercharger, turbocharged engines don’t output instant power.
 This is because turbos rely on your engine’s exhaust gases to make power.

 These gases are used to spool up a turbine, and only when there’s enough pressure, the air is released into the engine.
 This inevitably causes turbo lag.